-Looking for a substantial salad for a BBQ?
-This easy Antipasto Salad is packed with meat and veggies and fits the bill perfectly!
+Looking for a substantial salad for a group that you can make ahead of time and is easy to customize?
+This Antipasto Salad is packed with meat and veggies and fits the bill perfectly!

 Antipasto Salad With Red Wine Vinaigrette

-Packed with meat and veggies, and dressed in a tasty red wine vinaigrette; this salad is substantial enough for a light meal on its own or a great addition to a summer BBQ.
+Packed with meat, veggies, romaine lettuce and dressed in a tasty red wine vinaigrette; this salad is substantial enough for a light meal on its own or a great addition to a summer BBQ.

 After all, who doesn’t need a go-to vinaigrette in their back pocket for easy summertime meals?
 (And if you have some extra dressing, save it and make this Italian Party Sub.)